Scholarships

 Eligibility

-- Be a current resident of Colorado or have been a resident of Colorado for at least 2 years prior to the start of the upcoming academic year (ex: for the upcoming 2020-2021 academic year, residency should have been established in 2018)
+• Be a current resident of Colorado or have been a resident of Colorado for at least 2 years before the start of the upcoming academic year

-Selection: The selection committee will look at an applicant’s academic achievement, volunteer and work experience, career goals, commitment to and passion for their chosen field, potential for leadership, and the possibility of making a strong contribution to the field.
-An applicant must have financial need in order to be eligible for a scholarship, but the selection process will be based on merit.
+Selection: The selection committee will look at an applicant’s academics, extracurricular activities and leadership, commitment to the field/passion for the work, essays, and vision for the future.
+An applicant must demonstrate financial need to be eligible for a scholarship, but the selection process will be based on merit.

-Award: Award amounts typically range from $1,500 to $7,000 and are based upon the strength of the application and the number of credit hours an applicant will enroll in for the upcoming academic year.
-This application form can be used to request scholarship assistance for the Summer 2020, Fall 2020, and/or Winter/Spring 2021 term(s)/semester(s).
+Award: Award amounts vary and are based on the strength of the application.
 Scholarship grants can be used for tuition, fees, and/or required books.
 Applicants can be full-time or part-time students.
 Renewal is not automatic for this award, however, previous recipients are encouraged to re-apply for consideration.
+Awards must be used for the upcoming academic year.
 An individual can receive a scholarship from this fund for a maximum of three years.

 More information about the Winifred R. Reynolds Educational Scholarship